SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-07-weekend-portfolio-trump-4.md

 ## The Weekend Conclusion

 Keep in mind, this is not investment advice.
-I'm (a) unaware of your particular situation, and (b) neither competent nor licensed to give investment advice.
+I'm (a) unaware of your particular situation, and (b) neither competent, licensed, nor inclined to give investment advice.

 It's just a description of what we're doing to cope with retirement.